BradleyChatha/jcli/README.md

 @Command("command", "This is a command that is totally super complicated.") struct ComplexCommand
 {
-    @CommandPositionalArg(0, "arg1", "This is a generic argument that isn't grouped anywhere") int a;
+    @ArgPositional("arg1", "This is a generic argument that isn't grouped anywhere") int a;
-    @CommandPositionalArg(1, "arg2", "This is a generic argument that isn't grouped anywhere") int b;
+    @ArgPositional("arg2", "This is a generic argument that isn't grouped anywhere") int b;

-    @CommandNamedArg("test-flag", "Test flag, please ignore.")
+    @ArgNamed("test-flag", "Test flag, please ignore.")
     bool flag;

     @CommandArgGroup("Debug", "Arguments related to debugging.")
     {
-        @CommandNamedArg("verbose|v", "Enables verbose logging.")
+        @ArgNamed("verbose|v", "Enables verbose logging.")
         Nullable!bool verbose;

-        @CommandNamedArg("log|l", "Specifies a log file to direct output to.")
+        @ArgNamed("log|l", "Specifies a log file to direct output to.")
         Nullable!string log;
     }

     @CommandArgGroup("I/O", "Arguments related to I/O.")
     {
-        @CommandPositionalArg(2, "output", "Where to place the output.") string output;
+        @ArgPositional("output", "Where to place the output.")
+        string output;

-        @CommandNamedArg("config|c", "Specifies the config file to use.")
+        @ArgNamed("config|c", "Specifies the config file to use.")
         Nullable!string config;
     }